LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 119	2020-06-21 23:00:00	11.594832
 ```

-We also use the built-in drawing method of `HoltWintersModel` to draw the training data (black curve) and prediction results (blue curve).
+To visually assess the performance of the Holt-Winters model, we utilize its built-in drawing method.
+This allows us to create a graph displaying the training data as a black curve and the prediction results as a blue curve.

 ```python
 m.plot()